Up to 50% off sofas & mattresses — limited‑time deals.

 Details

-• Type: Sofa
+• Type: 3-seat sofa

-• Upholstery: Top-grain leather (with matching split leather on sides and back)
+• Upholstery: Top-grain leather with matching split leather on sides and back

 • Frame: Solid wood frame described